 - Fields and processes related to First Arrived On, Completed On, and Total Estimated Duration are available with Field Service 8.8+

 - You must be logged in as a user with Field Service - Dispatcher, Field Service - Administrator, or System Administrator security roles to edit work order substatuses and booking statuses

 Work order system statuses should never be edited because system jobs and plug-ins rely on these statuses.
 Instead, administrators should create custom work order substatuses that relate to work order system statuses.

 A field service organization wants to understand how the out-of-the-box statuses are designed for the work order process without any customizations, based on their specific business needs.

-Field Service ships with standard work order system statuses and booking statuses that should be considered during all field service implementations because many processes are triggered based on those statuses.
-This makes the field service app more valuable for an organization by:
+Field Service ships with standard work order system statuses and booking statuses that should be considered during all field service implementations; many processes are triggered based on those statuses, which makes the Field Service app more valuable for an organization by:

 - automatically calculating and populating data.